moar-things/inspector-remote/README.md

 This function creates either a local or remote session, depending on whether the `url` parameter is `null` or not.
 If `null`, it creates a local session.
 If not `null`, creates a remote session.

+If a local session is requested, but the runtime does not support local sessions, `null` will be returned.

 The `url` parameter can be a [`url`][url] object, or a string.
 The url should use the `http:` protocol, so when running a program locally